If you have looked into making some extra money by taking paid surveys, it is likely you have heard of Panda Research.

 Option 1 – Panda Research surveys:

-Panda Research is, first of all, a paid survey site, where you can get paid to share your opinion on various topics.
+At first, Panda Research seems to be a regular paid survey site, where you can get paid to share your opinion on various topics.

 Option 2 – Paid offers:

-Panda Research also offers you to take paid offers on the site.
+As mentioned above, Panda Research is mostly about giving you paid offers and not actual paid surveys.
 In fact, you already encounter these offers during the sign-up process.

 When you have given your email, and are about to give some more info, you get a preview of some of the offers the platform has.